coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 -   Automatic Languages: Common and Orc.
 Bonus Languages: Draconic, Giant, Gnoll, Goblin, and Abyssal.

 -   Favored Class: Barbarian.
-A multiclass half-orc's barbarian class does not count when determining whether he takes an experience point penalty.
+A multiclass half-orc’s barbarian class does not count when determining whether he takes an experience point penalty.

 ## Halflings

--   +2 Dexterity, --2 Strength.
+-   +2 Dexterity, –2 Strength.
 -   Small: As a Small creature, a halfling gains a +1 size bonus to Armor Class, a +1 size bonus on attack rolls, and a +4 size bonus on Hide checks, but she uses smaller weapons than humans use, and her